What Kind of Habits Do You Have?

 How much money is enough money for you and what will you do with it when you have reached your goal?

 - What is your income and what are your expenses?
 Only accept facts, don’t rely on estimates.
-Don’t think how much your grocery bill is, but save the receipts and calculate the amounts together.
+Don’t guess how much your grocery bill is, but save the receipts and calculate the amounts together.
 How boring it may sound, make a monthly budget and stick to it.
 When analyzing the expenses, it quickly becomes evident which categories can be improved.
-Constantly repeat this, possibilities for improvements always exist.
+Repeat this constantly, possibilities for improvements always exist.

 - Your income must exceed your expenses.
 If this is not the case, the easiest way is to cut on your expenses.
 If possible, increase your income as well.
 Downsize: move to a smaller and less expensive house.
 Get rid of your car.
 Buy less clothes.
 Sell stuff you don’t need.
 Have less expensive hobbies.
 Don’t go to restaurants, cook at home and do meal prepping instead.